The demographics of core-collapse supernovae. The role of binary evolution and CSM interaction: Method

 We also use the criterion of \citet[][with the calibration N20 from \citealt{Ertl2020_explodability_HeS}]{Ertl16_explodability_m4mu4}, hereafter \Ertl.
 We also consider the explodability landscape shown in \cite{PS20_explodability_Mco_Xc}, hereafter \PS, which associates the explodability of a model from its properties at an earlier evolutionary stage (such as the CO-core mass $M_\mathrm{CO}$, and the central abundance of carbon at core He depletion $X_\mathrm{C}$; cf. \citealt{Brown2001_HMXB_BH_formation}).
 Since their models cover $M_\mathrm{CO}\leq10\Msun$, we assume implosions for higher masses.
 This method, while building on the method from \Ertl, allows us to map the explodability of any model without needing to calculate them until core collapse.
 The effect of different explodability assumptions on the single star grids CC-S and CC-He is discussed in Appendix\,\ref{appendix:single_star}.

-Although we adopt the all-or-nothing approach for the formation of black holes (BHs), there may be cases where the fallback following a successful explosion \citep[e.g.,][]{Colgate1971_NSformation_fallback, Chevalier1989_NS_accretion_fallback, WoosleyWeaver95_explosionsofmassivestars,Fryer1999_fallback_bh_formation,Zhang2008_fallback_and_bhs,Chan18_fallback40Msun_Arepo} may lead to the formation of a BH.
+{It is important to note that all the methods and criteria listed here are all based on one-dimensional calculations or parameterizations, while it is now clear that multi-dimensional processes are key to understanding whether or not the shock following core-collapse successfully leads to an explosion \citep[e.g., ][]{BurrowsVartanyan21_review_CCSNe, Janka2025_review}}. {Additionally, even though} we adopt the all-or-nothing approach for the formation of black holes (BHs), there may be cases where the fallback following a successful explosion \citep[e.g.,][]{Colgate1971_NSformation_fallback, Chevalier1989_NS_accretion_fallback, WoosleyWeaver95_explosionsofmassivestars,Fryer1999_fallback_bh_formation,Zhang2008_fallback_and_bhs,Chan18_fallback40Msun_Arepo, Burrows25_BH_formation_CCSN} may lead to the formation of a BH.
 This implies that the ejecta masses derived in this work are to be taken as upper limits.
 At the same time, we would form more BHs, which would affect the mass distribution we derive.